 In sum, how an individual perceives a brand (consciously or unconsciously) wholly determines how he or she will engage with that brand.
 The power of branding hinges a very important truth about perceptions:

 Branding has the power to shape our perceptions because those perceptions are susceptible to being shaped.
 They practically cry out for it.
 Whether we know it or not, we are constantly searching for meaning and order in the world around us.
 Without it, we’re lost.
 We want our realities to make sense.

 As far as our brains are concerned, there’s no practical difference between perception and reality.
 What we perceive is what is real to us.
 This is where the real power of branding lies.
 If branding can shape our perceptions, and our perceptions are our reality, it follows that:

 Branding has the power to shape reality.

-Did I just blow your mind?
-It’s wild stuff, I know.
+It might sound like hyperbole, but in a very real sense, it’s true.
 The power of branding to architect consumer reality is why companies like Apple spend millions of dollars on it every year.
 When you effectively leverage the ability to architect reality, you’re able to sway consumers’ purchasing behavior in immeasurably valuable ways.